 I have digressed from what I wanted to say but I did want to tell you how family stories made me appreciate both my ancestry and where I came from.

 To help tell the story of your ancestors why not go through old family photographs.
 Not only can they see who you are talking about but they can then connect the stories to the person.

 Doing this makes it so much enjoyable, trust me I know!
-It gives your child something to hand and look at.
-And also to relate to.
+It gives your child something to have in their hand and look at.
+And also to relate to as well.